mrismanaziz/Reforestation/README.md

-## I couldn't figure out how the seat belt worked.
-Then it just clicked.
+## I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
+It just goes from bad to worse.